 For example, chapter 3 introduces Frontiero v.
-Richardson 136 (initially, Frontiero v.
+Richardson136 (initially, Frontiero v.
 Laird) and the subject of gender discrimination.
-While the Warren Court is remembered for a host of landmark rulings in civil rights, that Court dealt only once with gender discrimination, and when it did, the Court upheld the challenged law.
-137 In Reed v.
-Reed, 138 decided after Warren Burger became Chief Justice, the Court first ruled that a gender-based distinction (here, a state's preference for males over females in selecting administrators for estates) violated the rationality standard required by the equal protection clause.
+While the Warren Court is remembered for a host of landmark rulings in civil rights, that Court dealt only once with gender discrimination, and when it did, the Court upheld the challenged law.137 In Reed v.
+Reed, 138 decided after Warren Burger became Chief Justice, the Court first ruled that a gender-based distinction (here. a state's preference for males over females in selecting administrators for estates) violated the rationality standard required by the equal protection clause.
 Frontiero challenged a Defense Department policy on payment of quarters allowances for dependents which required proof of need from female claimants but not from males.
 According to Schwartz, the majority voted at conference to strike down the regulation because, like the law in Reed, it lacked minimum rationality.

 Justice Brennan drafted an opinion (which Schwartz reprints) reflecting the conference consensus.
-The covering memorandum explained that he did not reach the question whether sex constitutes a "suspect criterion" calling for "strict scrutiny"....
-I do feel however that this case would provide an appropriate vehicle for us to recognize sex as a "suspect criterion."
-And...perhaps there is a Court for such an approach.
-If so, I'd have no difficulty in writing the opinion along those lines.
-139 an exchange of memoranda among the Justices debating this point.
+The covering memorandum explained that he did not reach the question whether sex constitutes a "suspect criterion" calling for "strict scrutiny" I do feel however that this case would provide an appropriate vehicle for us to recognize sex as a "suspect criterion."
+And ... perhaps there is a Court for such an approach.
+If so, I'd have no difficulty in writing the opinion along those lines.139 an exchange of memoranda among the Justices debating this point.
 The outcome of the case was never in doubt (the government lost by a vote of eight to one), but the appropriate constitutional test was.
 In the end, Brennan's opinion never acquired a fifth vote, and so what had begun as a consensus opinion structured around the rational basis test appears in the Reports as a plurality opinion resting on strict scrutiny.
 Had the initial draft prevailed, Schwartz believes that it is unlikely that the Court would have later abandoned that approach in gender discrimination cases.
 As it was, Brennan's sortie in Frontiero led to a compromise majority position three years later in Craig v.
-Boren.
-140 that Frontiero should rest on the Bernard Schwartz's new work, The Unpublished Opinions of the Burger higher standard, not the lower Court, examines the Court's decision-making process by focusing on ten cases rendered between 1970 and 1979.
-Above, members of the 1972 Burger Court standard of Reed.
-There ensued pose for an informal portrait in the East Conference Room.
+Boren.140

-Brennan then decided

-Obviously, the account of Frontiero and the other cases derives from sources to which most students of the Court lack access.
-Schwartz is careful to say that all the opinions were made available to him "on a confidential basis," Moreover, he draws on interviews with Justices and Court memoranda, sources he documents in endnotes, except where necessary to protect confidentiality.
-While some have raised questions--ironically in at least one instance by a journalist--about the propriety and desirability of publication of internal Court documents at least while participating Justices are still sitting members of the Court, 141 some members of the Court have evidently concluded that no harm is done after some period of time.
+Brennan then decided that Frontiero should rest on the higher standard, not the lower documents in endnotes, except where necessary to protect confidentiality.
+While some have raised questions--ironically in at least one instance by a journalist--about the propriety and desirability of publication of internal Court documents at least while participating Justices are still sitting members of the Court,141 some members of the Court have evidently concluded that no harm is done after some period of time.
 (Nine years lapsed between the most recent decision in 1979 and publication of the volume in 1988.)
 Otherwise Schwartz could not have written this book.